 You might want to take a letter from a social worker or doctor, or a police report to explain what's happened.

 You can contact your nearest Citizens Advice if you've been affected by abuse.

 If you can't read or write English very well

-You’ll need to tell your personal adviser if you struggle with reading, writing or using a computer in English, even if English is your first language.
+You’ll need to tell your work coach if you struggle with reading, writing or using a computer in English, even if English is your first language.

 Try to explain how this will make it difficult for you to find work and what you want to do to improve your English skills.
 For example, you could ask to go on a course to improve your English language or writing skills as part of your jobseeker’s agreement.